percona/pmm/docs/index.md

 > Try the live demo: <a href='https://pmmdemo.percona.com/' target='_blank'>pmmdemo.percona.com</a>

 PMM is efficient, quick to set up and easy to use.
 It runs in cloud, on-prem, or across hybrid platforms.
-It is supported by [Percona's legendary expertise][PERCONA_SERVICES] in open source databases, and by a [vibrant developer and user community][PMM_FORUM].
+It is supported by [our legendary expertise][PERCONA_SERVICES] in open source databases, and by a [vibrant developer and user community][PMM_FORUM].

 ## Setting up